Climate Change and Health Boot Camp: Building Skills and Knowledge for Effective Engagement

 June 12-14, 2024 | Livestream, virtual

-The next Climate Change and Health Boot Camp is on June 12-14, 2024.
-Sign up below to hear about registration opening!
+Registration is open!
+Join us for the next livestream Climate Change and Health Boot Camp on June 12-14, 2024.

 The Climate Change and Health Boot Camp is a three-day intensive course that will prepare clinicians, scientists, and other members of the research, health, and public health communities for informed, effective engagement with climate change issues in their professional lives.